datstartup/ubuntuopenbox/_posts/2022-12-08-info-to-build-pc.md

 You need to choose the right socket, good VRM, and the IOs (the ports that you can plug usb, lan cable, headphones...) you want to use.

-3.1 For overclocked K CPU: Z motherboard

-3.2 For non K: H610 is for basic use with limited IOs (recommended for 12400 and under), H670 is high end for non K CPU with a lot of IOs and B660 is the middle ground with "enough" IOs.

-To say the redundancy - The motherboard must have the socket that supports the specific generations of the CPU.
-Which is the socket? the position that fits the CPU, to put it as simply as possible.

-Not all boards are born equal in terms of VRMs, and not all cooling solutions will allow you to reach a meaningful performance uplift.

 VRM (Voltage Regulation Modulator) is for controlling the voltage (V) sent to CPU and other components in order to regulate the voltage as consistently and steady as possible.
 It takes the juice from the power supply unit and regulates it to the appropriate ones (DC to DC).
+A power hungry CPU need good VRM.

-**A MSI B660 mortar motherboard coupled with i5-12400 in theory could overclock ram.
+My MSI B660 mortar motherboard coupled with i5-12400 in theory could overclock ram.
 However a locked CPU could not be increased the voltage of VCCSA, so the combo could not run high frequency ram on Gear1.
-To put it simpler, a locked CPU will hinder your ram overclock ability, even if you buy a good motherboard.**
+To put it simpler, **a locked CPU will hinder your ram overclock ability, even if you buy a good motherboard.**

 ## 4. Ram